ZS912719/poisonous_mushrooms/README.md

 # poisonous_mushrooms
-machine learning project on python
+This is a machine learning project using python dataset source: Binary Prediction of Poisonous Mushrooms (Kaggle Playground Series - Season 4, Episode 8)